thomashikaru/brms_models/README.md

 This system provides a straightforward approach to:
 - Write R scripts for your BRMS models
-- Run models using Singularity containers
+- Run models using Apptainer containers
 - Submit jobs to SLURM for cluster computing
 - Manage multiple model analyses efficiently